gizumon/github-actions-documenter/README.md

 ## GitHub Actions Document Generator

 > Support only output markdown document for now.
 Will support file edit and commit.
-> Please refer to [this file](.github/workflows/github-actions-documenter.yml) for actual usage.
+> If you want to edit and commit a generated document, please refer to [this file](.github/workflows/github-actions-documenter.yml) for actual usage.

 ### Basic Example